RadwaMahmoudBahey/Smart_Home_System/README.md

-[ITI_PROJECT.pdf](https://github.com/RadwaMahmoudBahey/Smart_Home_System/files/12562155/ITI_PROJECT.pdf)I'd like to share my graduation project for ITI (Information Technology Institute) , Smart home System
+I'd like to share my graduation project for ITI (Information Technology Institute) , Smart home System

 Implemented using two AVR ECUs :